-3.10.2 Set a Preset
+3.11.2 Set a Preset

-Presets record the PTZ position and the status of zoom, focus, iris, etc. You can call a preset to quickly move the camera to the predefined position.
+Presets record the PTZ position and the status of zoom, focus, iris, etc.You can call a preset to quickly move the camera to the predefined position.

-- 1. Click A on the quick settings toolbar of the PTZ camera's live view. - 2.
-Click directional buttons to wheel the camera to a location. - 3.
+- 2. Click directional buttons to wheel the camera to a location. - 3.
 Adjust the zoom, focus and iris status. - 4.
-Click in the lower right corner of Live View to set the preset.
+Click 📕 in the lower right corner of Live View to set the preset.